 Ms. Harris has extensive experience in the litigation and settlement of federal sector class actions over the past decade.
 She has been counsel in at least five separate federal sector class actions, including Burden v.
 Barnhart, on behalf of African American males at the Social Security Administration, which settled for more than $7.8 million dollars.
-She also currently serves as class counsel in several certified class action cases currently pending before the EEOC.
+She currently serves as class counsel in several certified class action cases currently pending before the EEOC.
 She also represents employees in individual employment matters before the U.S. Equal Employment Opportunity Commission (EEOC), the U.S. Merit Systems Protection Board (MSPB), and the federal courts.

-Ms. Harris was recently honored as the 2010 “attorney of the year” by the Metropolitan Washington Employment Lawyers Association.
+Ms. Harris was honored as the 2010 “attorney of the year” by the Metropolitan Washington Employment Lawyers Association.
 Her areas of practice include employment, civil service, civil rights and general litigation at the administrative, trial and appellate levels, including cases involving sexual harassment and other forms of discrimination.

-She received her undergraduate degree from Brown University in Providence, R.I., in 1994.
+Ms. Harris received her undergraduate degree from Brown University in Providence, R.I., in 1994.
 She was admitted to practice law before the New York State Appellate Division, First Department in 1998, the United States Court of Appeals for the Federal Circuit in 1999, the District of Columbia and the United States Court of Federal Claims in 2000, and the State of Maryland in 2015.
-Prior to joining Kator, Parks, Weiser & Harris, Ms. Harris was an Assistant District Attorney in the New York County District Attorney’s Office.
+Prior to joining Kator, Parks, Weiser & Harris, PLLC, Ms. Harris was an Assistant District Attorney in the New York County District Attorney’s Office.
 She served as an Adjunct Professor at the George Washington University Law School from 2001 to 2004, teaching legal research and writing and oral advocacy to first-year law students.

 While in law school, Ms. Harris published two pieces in the George Washington Law Review.
 She authored a Note on lesbian and gay civil rights litigation “Outing Privacy Litigation: Toward a Contextual Strategy For Lesbian And Gay Rights,” 65 Geo..Wash.
 L. Rev. 248 (1997), and a case note on “Unfair Labor Practices –– Pension Plans and the Postmodern Employee,” 64 Geo.
 Wash.
 L. Rev. 1354 (1996).
 She has also co-authored two manuals on sexual assault peer education for secondary schools, high schools and colleges.